 I do have a major concern related to Mexican immigration into the U.S., especially in border states.
-Niall Ferguson, a Harvard professor of economic history, has put forth an historical hypothesis about the causes of the conflicts in the twentieth century.
+Niall Ferguson, a well known historian who studies economic history, has put forth an historical hypothesis about the causes of the conflicts in the twentieth century.
 He discussed his hypothesis and the evidence supporting it in his book War of the World.
 What he argued was that the recipe for conflict has three ingredients.
 These ingredients include overlapping ethnicities populating a geographic area, economic stress and either an inability or unwillingness by authorities to maintain order.
 Today one can see these ingredients coming together in several locations including the area where Iraq, Iran and Turkey come together (the Kurd “problem”); the area including the northwestern part of China (Xinjiang) and the territories in northeastern Pakistan (the Uygur “problem”); and the southwestern U.S. and Mexico (the Mexican “problem”).
 All of these areas, among others, have the potential to become violent.
 There exists a real possibility that an increase in Mexican immigration into border states could fuel the fires of ethnic conflict.
 I don’t argue that immigration should be restricted because of this concern but one should recognize the potential and attempt mitigate the factors that could cause conflict to erupt.

 I also think that there is a downside to increasing immigration that is often overlooked.
 While immigration reform would increase the population and expand the tax base, which has some clear economic benefits, it also means growth.
 For those who are concerned with energy independence, conservation of resources, pollution, protection of the environment and similar endeavors, growth is a significant threat to all of those goals.
 If one advocates for expanding the population it follows that the economy must be expanded to accommodate the new citizens and the increased birth rate that will follow them.
 An expanding economy will put additional strains on meeting the goals mentioned.
 There is an inherent contradiction between increases in population, economic expansion and concern for the quality of life.
 We may have to choose between economic stagnation and financial chaos or environmental degradation and diminished quality of living conditions.
 Carefully consider what you ask for because you may get it.